Personal profile

 Teaching Activity

-I teach on the following modules on the MA Forensic Linguistics:
+I have taught on the following modules on the MA Forensic Linguistics:

 LEM106 Language as Evidence